 In my quest for a good burger in Paris, I was enthralled that many of you wrote with so many suggestions.
 I once took a course in food writing and the teacher told us not to use words like “enthralled” and “opt” because people don’t use them in everyday speech.

 When I opt to look out my window, I’m enthralled at the view of Paris.
+So there.

 Anyhow, thanks to my vigilant readers, I’m now armed with a comprehensive list—and so are you, of places to find a decent burger here.